-You can use the debt to asset ratio formula below:
+You can use the debt-to-asset ratio formula shown below:

 This metric is most often expressed as a percentage; however, you might come across a number such as 0.55 or 1.21.
-To obtain a result in percents, simply multiply such a value by 100%.
+To obtain a result in percentage, simply multiply such a value by 100.

 How to calculate the debt to asset ratio?